melthaw/awaitress/README.md

 # AWaitress = Asyncio + Waitress

-The async part are re-written with full featured Python Async.
-And only works with Python 3.5+.
+The async part are re-written with full featured Python Asyncio.
+Only works with Python 3.5+.